Who We Are

 Respect for People, Communities and Cultures

-Enduring conservation success depends on the active involvement of people and partners whose lives and livelihoods are linked to the natural systems we seek to conserve.
-We respect the needs, values and traditions of local communities and cultures, and we forge relationships based on mutual benefit and trust.
+Enduring conservation success depends on the active involvement of communities and partners whose lives and livelihoods are tied to the natural systems we protect and we forge relationships based on mutual benefit and trust.

 -